ccrusius/gen_c_server/README.md

 * `c_handle_info/2`

-# Writing a C Node
+# C: Writing a C Node

 A C node is written by implementing the necessary callbacks, and linking the executable against `libgen_c_server.a`, which defines `main()` for you.